 The key duties of a back-end developer are as follows:

 In a nutshell, back-end development demands contemplation and critical thinking along with technical knowledge.
 However, that is why it pays more than front-end development.

 Below is a comparison of the two aspects of web development careers to give our readers a clear insight of the two sides:

 |The front-end deals with the client-side.||The back-end manages the server-side|

 |This is an easy job to do and requires comparatively less expertise.||It requires sheer focus and keen considerations to do the task.|

 |Font end developers focus on gravitating more and more clients towards the website.||The duty of back-end developers is to work out methods that ensure the efficient performance of a webpage.|

 |The market requirement of a front-end developer is comparatively on the lower side||Back-end developers are always on call.|

 Full-Stack Developers are multitaskers with a wide range of job responsibilities.
-Some of these duties are described below:
+Some of these duties are as follows:

-Web development is currently one of the most in-demand careers out there.
-Whether you are a front end developer or a full stack developer, the opportunities are plenty out there.
+Web development career is currently one of the most in-demand careers out there.
+Whether you are a front-end developer or a full-stack developer, the opportunities are plenty out there.
 The monetary advantage you can get out of these careers solely depends on how well you manage to advance your skillset and make it suit the needs of the currently prevalent market trends.